 Symbolic-analyst is Reich's third occupational category and refers to tasks such as problem-solving, problem-identification, and strategic brokerage services.
-Symbolic-analytic services are all those jobs which involve the manipulation of symbols (data, words, oral and visual representations).
+Symbolic-analytic services are all those jobs which involve the manipulation of symbols.

 When we talk of symbolic-analyst, we are referring to a particular form of service worker, which others might call knowledge work, and is seen as the area of substantial growth in the developed capitalist nations of the world.
-Reich also believes that symbolic-analysts, due to the nature of their work, develop distinctive life styles and social attitudes and political beliefs.
+Reich also believes that symbolic analyst, due to the nature of work, develop distinctive life styles and social attitudes and political belief.

 The Work of Nations: Preparing Ourselves for 21st

 Economies are rewarding the most skilled around the world with ever greater wealth while consigning the less skilled to declining standards of living.
 He sees the global work forces as already divided into three groups: routine producers, in-person servers, and symbolic analysts who manipulate symbols for large profits.
 In 1989, these symbolic analysts comprised about one-fifth of the population of the United States, but they earned more than half the income.

 Fast-Capitalism: Paraethnography and the rise of the symbolic analyst.
 Douglas R. Holmes with George E. Marcus.
 In Frontiers of Capital: Ethnographic Perspectives on the New Economy.
 Melissa Fisher and Greg Downey (eds).
 2006 Durham: Duke University Press.